juzkiddin/SmartPlug/README.md

 from firebase_admin import credentials,firestore
 import hardware as hw
 ```
-Here we imported the `firebase_admin` library that we installed using `pip`.
+Here we import the `firebase_admin` library that we installed using `pip`.
 This library enables us to connect to the firestore database from the python code.
 Then we are importing the hardware.py that we discussed before to connect to NodeMCU to read and write data from the hardware.

 ```python